-Commissioner Gallagher motioned to approve the February 19, 2025, meeting minutes.
+Vice-chair Gallagher motioned to approve the January 15, 2025, meeting minutes.
 Commissioner Curtin seconded the motion.
 All Commissioners present voted to approve the minutes.

 5. Executive Officer's Report

 Executive Officer Laura Jensen reported out on the engagement and participation numbers from the February Commission meeting.
 She also announced the Commission would be adjourning the meeting prior to the lunch break and would reconvene as a workshop for a tour of the Lookout Slough Restoration Project.